Double-cab pick-up truck tax benefits explained

 HMRC’s VAT and Benefit-in-Kind tax rules for double cab pick-ups make them seriously attractive as company vehicles

-The latest batch of double-cab 4x4 pick-ups is larger and more tough than ever before, making them ideal workhorses for tradesmen and those professionals who genuinely need off-road capability.
+The latest batch of double-cab 4x4 pick-ups is larger and more tough than it has has ever been before, making them ideal workhorses for tradesmen and those professionals who genuinely need off-road capability.
 But the latest batch of double-cabs aren’t simply more practical than their pickup predecessors.
 Nowadays manufacturers are loading high-spec versions of their commercial pick-up trucks with glamorous styling accessories and the type of luxury options you’d expect to find in an executive car.

 Look at the brochures and websites for 4x4 pick-ups like the Ford Ranger, Isuzu D-Max, Mitsubishi L200, Nissan Navara, Toyota Hilux and VW Amarok and you’ll see what we mean.
 In fact there’s a real buzz around the 4x4 pick-up market at the moment, with new contenders from Fiat, Mercedes and Renault all lining up in the wings.

 The reason?
 Increasing numbers of company drivers are cottoning-on to the tax advantages of running a cool-looking double-cab pick-up instead of a traditional family car or SUV.
 So naturally manufacturers who make juicy margins on ‘luxury’ versions of cheap to develop commercial vehicles are doing everything possible to fan the flames of desire.

 Unfortunately there’s no such thing as a free lunch, and even the best driving 4x4 pick-up will feel unwieldy and unrefined to many drivers thinking of switching from a regular road car.
 For shrewd drivers prepared to take the rough with the smooth though, here’s what you need to know about the tax rules and regulations for double-cab pick-ups.